Archeia/RPG-Maker-MV-Game-Player/README.md

 # RPG Maker MV Game Player
 This is the game engine for RPG Maker MV.
 By default, the core scripts are merged and creates a long js file.
 This repository exists for plugin developers to have an easy time to reference the code and find the changes of the engine.
-This repository will be updated when the engine does. [link to Corescript Collaboration](https://github.com/rpgtkoolmv/corescript)
+This repository will be updated when the engine does.
+If you want to know how to work with the corescripts, refer to [Corescript Collaboration](https://github.com/rpgtkoolmv/corescript)

 ## Constitution
 The core script is finally output to mainly 6 files.